fpg1503/MakeXcodeGr8Again/README.md

 ### YOLO
 Toggle the YOLO mode and drag the Xcode 8 App.
 That simple.
 This mode is called YOLO because it overwrites your binary with the unsigned version, if by some reason the process fails and you don't have a backup you may have to re-download (and re-extract) Xcode.

+# I don't want to build it from the source

+[Alan Hamlett](https://github.com/alanhamlett) was kind enough to [generate a binary](https://s3-us-west-1.amazonaws.com/wakatime/MakeXcodeGr8Again.app.zip).

 # Should I use it?
 To answer this question let's provide you with some background so you can decide for yourself.